It is important that you follow your child’s class tab to their remote learning page.

 The platforms we have for children to learn at home are very safe to use on a laptop, desktop, tablet or smartphone.
 You must ensure you have your child’s login details and can get these by emailing your class teacher.
 We know digital devices are not the only way to learn.
 So use books and other printed materials that we can provide or that you have at home.
 Make sure they write by hand daily!

-Please be on time for the lessons – it is better to be 2 mins early as the teacher can make sure you have everything you need.
+If you are requested to attend a live lesson please be on time – it is better to be 2 mins early as the teacher can make sure you have everything you need.

 - Please make sure you click the correct link.
-There are 4 (EYFS) or 5 (Y1 – Y6) links each day.
 The links are added to our calendar as meetings.

-- We will admit children at the start of the lesson, if your child is still waiting a long time, please leave the meeting and re-join.
+- We will admit children at the start of the lesson, if your child is still waiting a long time, please leave the meeting and re-join as it may be that the teacher cannot see them waiting.

 - Please ensure your child leaves the meeting when it has ended as they maybe late to the next meeting.
 They are enjoying seeing their friends and socialising, which is understandable.